 - You’ve enjoyed other therapies, but are looking for something a bit different from what you’ve already done.

 - You’re highly sensitive and want someone who gets that piece of the puzzle.

 - Past counselors have offered you cognitive strategies or reflective listening, and you’d like something that is a bit more interactive.

-- You’re in a good position in your life to make time for in-depth counseling.
+- You’re in a good position in your life to make time for counseling.
 You can attend sessions most weeks, and you can pay for therapy on an ongoing basis.

 - You’ve felt like some of your biggest feelings or issues were overlooked in other therapies.

 - You felt like your smarts had to stay out of the room in other therapies, and the encouragement to simply talk and feel didn’t quite address your intellect.

 - OR the opposite: Your other counselors were TOO focused on your thoughts and didn’t guide you into more deeply felt experiences.

 - You have feelings and behaviors that bewilder you, and you want to learn about those and find new ways through those moments.
 You’re hoping for a therapy that can reach places of pain that you maybe haven’t had lots of words for, or that words and insight alone just didn’t really reach.

 You should know that not everyone is a match for my services.
 In fairness to you, I want you to be able to tell if this won’t be a fit.